 Christmas Episode: There are two of them: An early one that only featured the principal cast, and a later one with Dil and Kimi.
 This isn't surprising.
 What is surprising is that there's also a Kwanzaa episode, a Chanukah episode, and a Passover episode.

 Circumcision Angst: This disconcerting quote from "Showdown at Teeter-Totter Gulch": "Something happened to him in his first 8 days.
-I don't know what is is, but after that he changed and doesn't like to see babies getting picked on!"
+I don't know what is is, but after that he changed and doesn't like to see nobody get pushed around."

 Comes up in the Passover episode.
-At one point a store is shown with it's sign in Hebrew text, which translates literally to "circumciser".
-It also is offering its prices at a "cut rate".
+At one point a store is shown with its sign in Hebrew text, which translates literally to "circumciser."
+It also is offering its prices at a "cut rate."

 Competence Zone: Two levels which intersect: Angelica and Susie are on the upper level, who can communicate with the younger babies and the adults; and most of the rest, who can only communicate with Angelica and Susie.
 Dil is below both.

 The Complainer Is Always Wrong: This show tends to play with this trope, especially in the early days.
 The formula usually has Tommy suggesting they do something, Phil and Lil agreeing, Chuckie mentioning that it's not such a good idea, one of the three calling Chuckie a "big baby" and dragging him along.
 It's usually subverted when the adventure goes south, but they still had a blast.
 Of course in said early days Chuckie's more temperamental attitude led him to point this out more frequently.
 In one episode he even lampshades how in every argument Tommy tricks him into following him and suggests to just skip it and go along with the plan right away.
-An interesting subversion is the episode "Touchdown Tommy".
-The B-Plot has the dads watching a big football game, though Chaz wants to watch the chess tournament.
+An interesting subversion is the episode "Touchdown Tommy."
+The B-Plot has the dads watching a big football game, though Chas wants to watch the chess tournament.
 They blow him off and he's stuck watching the game.
 Apparently, he knew what he was saying - because the dads were too busy watching football, the babies covered the living room in chocolate milk and Didi and Betty were pissed when they got back:

-Chaz: I told you we should have watched the chess tournaments.
+Chas: I told you we should have watched the chess tournaments.
 [The others glare at him]

 Credits Jukebox: Every episode featured the same OP of its era, but the ED could vary; sometimes it would use the usual ending music but other times it would play a different piece of music instead.
 Dialogue and sound effects from the just-ended episode sometimes continued into the credits